tensorflow/tensorflow/tensorflow/lite/g3doc/inference_with_metadata/codegen.md

 Unzip the generated code if necessary into a directory structure.
 The root of the generated code is assumed to be `SRC_ROOT`.

-Open the Android Studio project where you would like to use the TensorFlow lite model and import the generated module by: And File -> New -> Import Module -> select `SRC_ROOT`
+Open the Android Studio project where you would like to use the TensorFlow Lite model and import the generated module by: And File -> New -> Import Module -> select `SRC_ROOT`